polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/setup.md

 To use the front-end project, you need to install [Yarn](https://yarnpkg.com), which may also require you separately install [Node.js](https://nodejs.org/).
+You can do that while the `getsubstrate`-script is still running.
 * [Install Node.js](https://nodejs.org/en/download/)
 * [Install Yarn](https://yarnpkg.com/lang/en/docs/install/)